lightly.utils

 Returns a grid of augmented images.
 Images in a column belong together.

-This function ignores the transforms ToTensor and Normalize for visualization purposes.
+This function ignores the ToTensor and Normalize transforms for visualization purposes.

 - Parameters